btholt/complete-intro-to-react-v6/lessons/useeffect.md

 - the `[]` at the end of the useEffect is where you declare your data dependencies.
 React wants to know _when_ to run that effect again.
 If you don't give it data dependencies, it assumes any time any hook changes that you should run the effect again.
 This is bad because that would mean any time setPets gets called it'd re-run render and all the hooks again.
 See a problem there?
 It'd run infinitely since requestPets calls setPets.
 - You can instead provide which hooks to watch for changes for.
 In our case, we actually only want it to run once, on creation of the component, and then to not run that effect again. (we'll do searching later via clicking the submit button) You can accomplish this only-run-on-creation by providing an empty array.
 - The `// eslint-disable-line react-hooks/exhaustive-deps` tells eslint to shut up about this one run on this one line.
 Why?
 Because eslint tries to help you with you the data dependencies rule by watching for anything that _could_ change.
 In this case, in theory the function could change but we know it's not important.
 You'll end up silencing this rule a fair bit.
-- At the end, we gather take the pets we got back from the API and create Pet components out of each of them.
+- At the end, we take the pets we got back from the API and create Pet components out of each of them.

 > 🏁 [Click here to see the state of the project up until now: 05-useeffect][step]